Karen Conneely outlines the need for a single integrated asset register.

 There is a growing awareness across the NHS in England and Wales that the only way to impose control over this key asset base is to replace these disparate systems with a single, integrated asset register that not only holds the capital asset information for the finance team but also addresses the requirements of each department.

 And this is key: to meet both compliance and efficiency objectives, an integrated solution must cater for the specific needs of each department, from tracking which patient is using a piece of equipment to managing proactive maintenance for the estates department and delivering the full audit trail of equipment sterilisation through each stage of the washing cycle.

 By providing each department with a customised view of the single asset register, a trust can achieve centralised control while still ensuring that all operational asset management demands are met.

 Critically, the previously time-consuming manual processes for condemning outdated equipment can be streamlined, with full visibility between the relevant department and the central finance team – while delivering an audit trail that is essential for complete accountability.

 Trusts can also ensure that key compliance requirements are addressed without incurring an administrative overhead: from tracking and reporting on response times using time and date stamped maintenance logs, to creating a full audit trail of patients’ use of equipment, linked to associated training histories to minimise litigation risk.

-While a single integrated asset system will enable trusts to meet compliance requirements and deliver cost savings, it will also enable those providing maintenance services to other organisations - including GP surgeries - to proactively monitor performance against the service level agreement.
+While a single integrated asset system will enable trusts to meet compliance requirements and deliver cost savings, it will also enable those providing maintenance services to other organisations – including GP surgeries – with the ability to proactively monitor performance against the Service Level Agreement.